 As a team captain, responsible for recruiting team members, you are the heart and soul of this event.
 We’ve developed this Team Captain’s Handbook to help guide you through planning and managing this incredible event.

-This handbook will help you speak knowledgeably about the Hudson Valley Hospital Cancer Center, Happiness is Camping, Maria Fareri Childrens Hospital and The Kathleen Marks Foundation.
+This handbook will help you speak knowledgeably about Happiness is Camping and Maria Fareri Childrens Hospital.
 It will also help answer questions, and encourage others to become involved.
 More importantly, you’ll be ready to show your passion for making cancer a thing of the past.

 Table of Contents: